ErikBle/PWGenerator/README.md

 But if you are, then try this Password generator!
-Put in the number of characters you want your password to be, put in if you want cool unhackable* things like Numbers or Special Characters, then like magic, your toally random password is right there, before your very eyes!
+Put in the number of characters you want your password to be, put in if you want cool unhackable* things like Numbers or Special Characters, then like magic, your totally random password is right there, before your very eyes!